Casepin

 Illustrative

 The 1980 Markina attack was a mass shooting carried out by the Basque separatist organisation ETA on 20 September 1980 near the Basque town of Markina (Spanish: Marquina) in Spain.
 The targets were a group of off-duty civil guards who were eating lunch in a bar in the town.
 Four civil guards were killed.
-According to the Wikipedia account, the attack was among the deadliest of 1980, the year in which ETA killed more people than in any other year.
+The attack was among the deadliest of 1980, the year in which ETA killed more people than in any other year.

 The shooting was the first ETA attack after the Spanish government had survived a vote of confidence, and the first after the Basque Nationalist Party had agreed to return to the Spanish parliament following a short dispute.
 The civil guards who were killed had been responsible for guarding the Esperanza y Cía arms factory.
 Seven months earlier, ETA had ambushed and killed six civil guards who were guarding weapons in transit from the factory in an attack near Ispaster.